MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 4. On the **Job Task Lines** page, select line 1120, and then choose the **Job Planning Lines** action.
 5. Choose the **New** to create a new line with the following information:

-    -   **Line Type**: **Both Schedule and Contract**
+    -   **Line Type**: **Both Budget and Billable**
     -   **Type**: **Resource**
     -   **No.**: **Tricia**
     -   **Quantity**: **30**

-7. Choose the **OK** button to close the page.
+7. Close the page.
 8. In the **Schedule (Total Cost)** field, right-click the field, and choose **Drilldown** again on the **Job Task Lines** page.
 View the changes to the schedule.
 You see that 30 hours have been added to the schedule.
-9. Choose the **OK** button to close the pages.
+9. Close the pages.

 After Tricia has been added to the schedule for this task line, she works 25 hours on the job.
 She enters these hours into the job journal.

 ### <a name="to-enter-hours-in-the-job-journal"></a>To enter hours in the Job Journal